Review: Funhouse (2019)

-Take a group of D list celebrities from around the world including Casper Nordin (Walter Skarsgård, Lords of Chaos) the ex husband of pop star Darla Drake (Kylee Bush, Dead of Night) and former co-star of their reality show.
+Take a group of D list celebrities from around the world including Kasper Nordin (Valter Skarsgård, Lords of Chaos) the ex-husband of pop star Darla Drake (Kylee Bush, Dead of Night) and former co-star of their reality show.
 There’s also celebrity gossip blogger Jimena Torres (Gigi Sol Guerrero, Puppet Killer) and former MMA fighter James ‘Headstone’ Malone (Christopher Gerard, The Tormenting, Arrow), eight in total.
 Lock them in a mansion loaded with cameras streaming their every move 24/7 with no commercials or interruptions.
 And the one who avoids getting voted out gets five million dollars.

 Not a bad deal right?
 That’s what they think until the first of them is voted out of the house.
 And, as it turns out, out of existence.

 Some of the deaths, such as being lowered feet first into a vat of acid and an updated version of the rack, are nasty.
-Others though are stupid.
-Give two people axes and let them swing at each other pitch blackness stupid.
-However much of that is counteracted by lots of whining, bitching and backstabbing.
-And, since with one exception we know almost nothing about any of these people it’s hard to sympathize.
+Others, though, are stupid.
+Give two people axes and let them swing at each other in pitch blackness, stupid.
+However, much of that is counteracted by lots of whining, bitching and backstabbing.
+And, since with one exception we know almost nothing about any of these people, it’s hard to sympathize.
 Or even care for that matter.

 Of course, there is a subplot about the police trying to track the source of the transmission.
 But it doesn’t really build any suspense or tension.
 Because, like just about everything else in Funhouse, we know how it will play out.
 Right down to the last scene.